The Samsung Galaxy Watch Active 2 smartwatch launched back in 2019, and it's still a hugely significant part of the Galaxy Watch range.

 The fitness tracking was a bit of a surprise hit for us on the first Active.
 It doesn't do anything we haven't already seen on other fitness tracking smartwatches or dedicated fitness trackers.
 But it's all packaged together in a really nice way that will make you more intrigued to count your steps and generally be on the move more.

-Is it as nice as Apple's fitness tracking UI?
-Maybe not, but it's not a terrible take on the feature and it does offer a quick way to absorb your progress through the day.
+Is it as engaging as Apple's fitness tracking UI?
+Maybe not, but it does the same job and it does offer a quick way to check your progress through the day.

 The more impressive aspect is what Samsung has done with the times when you become inactive.
 Like other trackers, it focuses on keeping you moving every hour of the day.
 If you haven't, it'll tell you by flashing up an animation and prompt a series of short exercises you can do to change that.
 When you get up after staying inactive for a while, it'll congratulate you on deciding to make a move.